(A partnership between UKaid Sakchyam and Nerude Laghubitta Bittiya Sanshta Ltd)

-UKaid Sakchyam Access to Finance Programme (Sakchyam) is committed to connecting the rural poor, disadvantaged groups (DAGs), and women to formal financial products and services in order to enable them with choices to save, borrow, invest, and earn.
-While enhancing access to finance for people living in remote and inaccessible regions is an urgent need, efficiency and sustainability of doing so are critical.
-Sakchyam believes a paradigm shift is needed in the microfinance sector with the adoption of new technology, helping it achieve organisational efficiency and expand its outreach in a more self-sustainable manner.
+UKaid Sakchyam Access to Finance Programme (Sakchyam) is committed to connecting the rural poor, disadvantaged groups (DAGs), and women to formal financial products and services to enable them with choices to save, borrow, invest, and earn.
+While enhancing access to finance among people living in remote and inaccessible regions is an urgent need, efficiency and sustainability of the process are critical.
+Sakchyam believes that adoption of new technology will prove helpful for the microfinance sector in achieving organisational efficiency and expanding outreach in a more self-sustainable manner.

 - Launched EDS activity with the technical support of Berendina Microfinance, a pioneer of EDS activity in Sri Lanka.